AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * Activated product pages must access the product data's **Online** version (d).

-* The AEM publish instance requires access to hybris for the retrieval of product and personalized data (d).
+* The AEM Publish instance requires access to hybris for the retrieval of product and personalized data (d).

 ### Architecture {#architecture}